manzoorq/Selenium_BDD/README.md

 # SeleniumCu_FW Selenium Cucumber BDD Framework
 A robust Test Automation Framework with Selenium 4, Cucumber 7 and TestNG 7 designed to build and run automated tests on web based applications.
-It is fully compatible with BDD methodology to write and implement executable specifications(living test documentation).
+It is fully compatible with BDD methodology to write and implement executable specifications (living test documentation).

 ## Getting Started
 - Clone the repo 'SeleniumCu_FW' to you local machine from commandline by typing `git clone <repo url>.
-- Alternatively open any IDE like Eclipse or InetlliJ and import/clone project from the github repo url as depicted below.
+- Alternatively open any IDE like Eclipse or IntelliJ and import/clone project from the github repo url as depicted below.
 ![image](https://github.com/user-attachments/assets/2070a1fc-104d-425d-928a-7597b84d03e2)

 ### Prerequisite
 - Java Development Kit (JDK 8 or higher)
 - Maven
 - Git (optional)
-- Jenkins (opional)
+- Jenkins (optional)
 - IDE Eclipse or IntelliJ

 ### Run tests locally